Implementing Organizational Change

 Rumors, misinformation, and negative feedback are bound to arise during the change process and even stall what you are trying to achieve.
-To clear up on such things, expound your communication process by making your office accessible to answer any pending questions or controversies.
+To clear up such things, expound your communication process by making your office accessible to answer any pending questions or controversies.

 Note that people want more information and clarification during this time.
 Remain accessible to opinions and reactions from employees.
 One way is to be a good listener.
-Other methods include updating employees regularly on any additional information that may arise and remove any barrier to your communication channels.
+Other methods include updating employees regularly on any additional information that may arise and removing any barrier to your communication channels.

 You may be unavailable or are in a remote setup, write a blog post on your company website detailing what the change is all about and prevent or kill any rumors spreading online.

 Carrying out change is a long and involving process.
 Be aware that merely helping your team deal with change is just the tip of the iceberg.
 You must also possess some skills and strategies to help you through the change process.

 These strategies guarantee you don’t lose focus during the change process or when you meet obstacles.
 Here are seven strategies for effective change management in your organization.

 1. Have a plan

 Creating a plan has several benefits.
 It helps you outline your reasons for change, select those involved in the change process (stakeholders and team members), the scope, and a roadmap of what you require to complete the change process.